-In this experiment we evaluate Enero's capabilities to react to changes in the network topology resulting from link failures.
+In this experiment we evaluated Enero's capabilities to react to changes in the network topology resulting from link failures.
 We simulated link failures by randomly removing links from the topology in each of the evaluation topologies.
 We made sure that there are no two topologies that are the same after removing some links.
-For each link in the topology, there are the upstream and downstream links, and thus, to ensure network connectivity when we drop a link we drop both upstream and downstream links.
-We simulate up to 8 link failures in total where for each failure we have 20 different topologies and for each topology we have 50 TMs.
+For each logical link in the topology, there are the upstream and downstream links.
+To ensure network connectivity, when we drop a link we drop both upstream and downstream links.
+We simulated up to 8 link failures in total where for each failure there are 20 different topologies and for each topology there are 50 TMs.

-We use the original TMs from the topologies in the link failure experiments.
-In other words, the bandwidths from the TM remain the same while link failures are happening.
-This means that while the traffic demands didn't change, the network has less resources to accommodate the original TM.
-Figure \ref{fig:link_failure} shows Enero's results after optimization for each link failure and we compare Enero's results with DEFO and SAP.
-Because the TM does not change and the topology has less resources to accommodate the bandwidths, the maximum link utilization should be increasing when we drop links from the topology.
+To make the experiments more challenging, we used the original TMs from the topologies.
+In other words, the bandwidths from the TMs remained the same while link failures were happening.
+This means that while the traffic demands did not change, link failures forced the network to have less and less resources to accommodate the original TMs.

+Figure \ref{fig:link_failure} shows Enero's results after optimization for each link failure together with the results from DEFO and SAP baselines.
+Because the TMs did not change and the topology had less resources to accommodate the bandwidths, the maximum link utilization should be increasing when links from the topology fail.
 The results indicate that Enero's performance has a similar behavior to DEFO regardless of the number of link failures.
 Recall that DEFO is our close-to-optimal baseline which has been executed during 180 seconds and uses ECMP to split the traffic demands among multiple paths.